zbaviles/html-Everardo-Aviles-resume-solved/README.md

   - [ ] The image path should be `https://randomuser.me/api/portraits/men/20.jpg`.
 Feel free to change the number in the file name to get a new image.
   - [ ] The image alternative text should match the page title.
 - [ ] Add a section heading with the content of "About Me".
-- [ ] Add a paragraph of text (50 words at least) as the Joh Doe's bio.
+- [ ] Add a paragraph of text (50 words at least) as the John Doe's bio.
 You can use random text for the paragraph content.
 - [ ] Add the section heading "My Skills" with h2 tag
 - [ ] Add the ORDERED list and add 6 random item into it.
 (Feel free to use the devslopes website to get the real skill names or use some random skill names)
 - [ ] Add the section heading "My Hobbies" with h2 tag
 - [ ] Add the UNORDERED list of 4 hobbies
 - [ ] Add the section heading "Contact Me" with h2 tag
 - [ ] Add the table of two columns and 4 rows.
 The first column for every row is the table header with the service name.
 The second column is for the value.
-- [ ] Add Discord as a service and discord's real username as a value to the table.
+- [ ] Add Discord as a service and your discord's real username as a value to the table.
-- [ ] Add LinkedIn as a service and linkedIn's real username as a value to the table.
+- [ ] Add LinkedIn as a service and your linkedIn's real username as a value to the table.
 Make the value to be a link to your LinkedIn profile page opened in a new tab.
 - [ ] Add Email as a service and your real email as the value.
 Make it to be a link that starts the new email message app.
 - [ ] Add Github as a service and use your real github username as a value.
 Make the value to be a link that leads to your github profile in a new browser tab.
 - [ ] Check the result mockup to make sure your page looks EXACTLY as the mockup (/assets/images/p1-solved-mockup.png).